shidoxo/nothx/README.md

  At the same time, the idea behind this repository is for it to be a community-maintained list of users that generally make the browsing experience worse for majority of the users.

 ## Features

-✅ Choose which type of content to hide<br />
+✅ Choose which type of content to hide
-✅ Hide tweets/comments from users advertising their OnlyFans or sexual content<br />
-✅ Hide tweets/comments from users posting unrelated content<br />
-⬜ Local custom allowlist<br />
+✅ Hide tweets/comments from users advertising their OnlyFans or sexual content ✅ Hide tweets/comments from users posting unrelated content ⬜ Local custom allowlist
-⬜ Local custom blocklist<br />
+⬜ Local custom blocklist
-⬜ Easily report users posting sexual or unrelated content where it doesn't belong<br />
+⬜ Easily report users posting sexual or unrelated content where it doesn't belong

 ## Links

 - Chrome Extension: [...]
 - Firefox Extension: [...]

+## Development

+nothx is using [WXT](https://wxt.dev/) framework.

+Clone the repository: `git clone https://github.com/michalzarsm/nothx` Install dependencies: `npm install`
+Run in development mode: `npm run dev`
+Build: `npm run build`

 ## Contribution